Mithalps/driver-drowsiness-detection/README.md

 # Driver Drowsiness Detection

-A real-time IoT-based Driver Drowsiness Detection System designed to improve road safety by monitoring the driver's eye state and triggering alerts when drowsiness is detected.
+Real-Time Driver Drowsiness Detection using Computer Vision and Embedded Alert System designed to improve road safety by monitoring the driver's eye state and triggering alerts when drowsiness is detected.

 The system uses Computer Vision, Deep Learning, TensorFlow Lite, and Arduino UNO to detect fatigue and provide immediate feedback through buzzer alerts and LCD notifications.